 What is the git clone command?

-Git clone is a command in a Git utility that allows you to create a local copy of an existing repository by targeting and duplicating it.
+Git clone is the Git command used to clone a repository from a repository URL into a local copy.
 If you need to clone an existing repo, you should use the following command:

 git clone <REPOSITORY_ADDRESS>